xtaci/gaio/README.md

 3. Non-intrusive design, this library works with `net.Listener` and `net.Conn`. (with `syscall.RawConn` support)
 4. Support for Linux, BSD.

+## Conventions

+1. Once you submit an async read/write requests with related `net.Conn` to `gaio.Watcher`, this conn will be delegated to `gaio.Watcher` at first submit.
+Future use of this conn like `conn.Read` or `conn.Write` **will return error**.
+2. If you decide not to use this connection anymore, you could call `gaio.Free(net.Conn)` to close socket and free related resources immediately.
+3. If you forgot to call `gaio.Free(net.Conn`, golang runtime garbage collection will do that for you.
+You don't have to worry about this.

 ## Documentation

 For complete documentation, see the associated [Godoc](https://godoc.org/github.com/xtaci/gaio).